Welcome to The Sugar Reduction Summit 2017 – which takes place at The Royal Society on Thursday 9th November.

-With almost two thirds of adults in the UK now classified as overweight or obese, there is no doubt that obesity is one of the most serious public health challenges of our time and that, continued unchecked, it will bankrupt public health services.
+With almost two thirds of adults in the UK now classified as overweight or obese, 0obesity is one of the most serious public health challenges of our time and that, continued unchecked, it will bankrupt public health services.
 Sugar’s role in obesity continues to take centre-stage in the media, with headline grabbing stories not only on its link to obesity but correlations to cancers, cardio-vascular disease, heart disease and diabetes.
 Scientists and public health professionals have decried the high levels of hidden sugar found in everyday foods, and drawn parallels between the tobacco and food industries – invoking the rising tide of obesity and questioning whether sugar taxation and additional regulation is an inevitable necessity.

 These changes and initiatives offer much needed opportunities to ultimately reduce the amount of sugar consumed but they are still not enough.
 Two years on from the WHO and SACN recommendations – and the media noise that followed – to halve the amount of free sugars in our diet, we are still not meeting the previous 10% target let alone the new 5% and research suggests a fundamental overhaul of our dietary habits would be required to do so.